-You will probably need a visa to travel to Australia, if you are not an Australian citizen.
+You will need a visa to travel to Australia, if you are not an Australian citizen.
 General information about visas is available on the Department of Home Affairs website.
 If you do not know which visa to apply for, you can explore your Visa options.

-We also provide some information in the Visa and Citizenship Information section on our Visa Office website.
+We also provide some additional information in the Visa and Citizenship Information section on our Visa Office website.

 If you are applying for a Visitor visa, any family members need to lodge their own (separate) visa applications.

 If you are transiting through Australia and hold a Vietnamese passport, you will need a Transit visa.